Are you …

 - Demonstrate an understanding of the unique needs of your local community.

-- Commit to participate in evaluation activities in support of project deliverables, such as pre- or post- participation surveys, focus groups or interviews, a potential site visit from project staff, gathering information from community members about transformed space and services, etc.
+- Commit to participate in evaluation activities in support of project deliverables, such as post- participation surveys, focus groups or interviews, a potential site visit from project staff, gathering information from community members about transformed space and services, etc.

 - Be able to work within the cost reimbursement process for allowable expenses associated with your library’s space transformation, per the terms defined above.